 Indeed, we recommend a minimum of five years experience in the industry before you set out on your own, or consider joining a network such as ours.

-Ideally you would also have completed some Chartered Insurance Institute (CII) qualifications and, at least, hold a CERT or a DIP; or even an ACII.
-However, we equally appreciate experience as well as years of wisdom, so lacking qualifications is not necessarily a show stopper; if you are willing to commit to e-learning and CPD going forward.
+Ideally, you would also have completed some Chartered Insurance Institute (CII) qualifications and, at least, hold a CERT or a DIP; or even an ACII.
+However, we equally appreciate experience, as well as years of wisdom, so lacking qualifications, is not necessarily a show stopper; if you are willing to commit to e-learning and CPD going forward.

 Starting your own business involves being an entrepreneur, self-motivated and self-reliant.
 It may be that you are working from a back bedroom for the first two years, so it can be lonely at times.
 We do understand this and do have methods in place for you to communicate with other members and to participate on our own social media platforms.

 Last but not least, you need to be financially and mentally ready for a lean first year, during which time most people will need to obey a restrictive covenant.
-Therefore, 12 months of seeking new business is generally the only option.
+Therefore, 12 months of chasing new business is generally the only option.

 To consider seriously starting your own broker, you need to have created a 3 to 5 year business plan, to outline the scope and ambitions for your business.

 This will also outline your audience, competition, sales strategy, promotion and marketing strategy as well as any set-up costs you may incur.
 This plan, together with a CV per proposed director and completion of a TEn Application form, is the initial documentation that TEn will need to progress your application.

 You may also want to take some legal advice if you have a restricted covenant, after leaving an employer and if you plan to bring a book of business with you.
 Unless moving clients is formally agreed with your former employer, then it should not be attempted.
 An absence of 12 months is a short enough time for your clients still to remember you.